 Related article: Want to learn more about the differences between roll forming and stamping?
 Read Roll Forming or Stamping: 5 Factors To Drive Your Sourcing Decision.

-The most common material many manufacturers are comfortable extruding is aluminum, which can be hot or cold extruded due to its high malleability.
-Beyond aluminum, materials such as ceramics, plastics and polymers are perfect for the extrusion process.
+The most common metal many manufacturers are comfortable extruding is aluminum, which can be hot or cold extruded due to its high malleability.

-Steel, however, cannot be extruded because it cannot be manipulated the way materials such as aluminum and ceramics can be.
+Steel, however, cannot be extruded because it cannot be manipulated the way aluminum can.
 Roll forming can handle stronger, lighter metals, such as light gauge HSLA or structural steel, because of its slow forming speed made possible with specially designed tooling.

 By roll forming a previously extruded part, you can often drop gauge without sacrificing strength, cutting weight and costs in the process.